Michaelwangxy/Semantic-Segmentation/README.md

 # Semantic-Segmentation
 ## Prepare Data
->Weizmann-Horse in Kaggle is available https://www.kaggle.com/datasets/ztaihong/weizmann-horse-database/metadata

->The dataset provides horses images and mask images.

->The final path structure used in my code looks like this:
+>Weizmann-Horse in Kaggle is available https://www.kaggle.com/datasets/ztaihong/weizmann-horse-database/metadata The dataset provides horses images and mask images. the final path structure used in my code looks like this:

 '''
  dataset
  ├──── horse